masonhaines/CS-381-mason-haines/as3/README.md

 # Plane Takeoff!
 README

-This program is designed to create a simple window featuring a 3D plane plane taking off.
-After taking off user can control the plane as it flies.
+This program is designed to create a simple window featuring a three 3D plane planes taking off and flying and allowing you to fly each one!
+After taking off user can control the plane as it flies and switch between each plane on screen.

 # Instructions
 ## Please open your terminal and..